marianmeres/ticker/README.md

 Do something when it ticks.

-Effectively just a `setInterval` with a friendlier and [store compatible](https://github.com/marianmeres/store) API.
+Effectively just like a `setInterval` with a friendlier and [store compatible](https://github.com/marianmeres/store) API.

 ## Install